Highest annual net

 Germany, Austria, Switzerland, USA, United Kingdom, Ireland, Canada, Australia

-€100,000 Gross benchmark
+€100,000 Gross Benchmark

 It does not only mean the highest net salary.
 It means where the most day-to-day lifestyle value survives once rent and PPP-adjusted purchasing power are included.